6 ounces clear sweet potato or bean noodles (called dangmyeon)

 In a large frying pan, add 1 tablespoon of sesame oil and heat over medium-high heat.
 Add the garlic and fry until fragrant.
 Add the marinated tofu and stir-fry until the tofu is fully cooked, and then transfer the tofu to a bowl.

 Add another tablespoon of sesame oil to the pan, and then add the onions and carrots.
-Stir-fry until the carrots are almost cooked, then add the shiitake and rabioles (if using) and bell peppers.
+Stir-fry until the carrots are almost cooked, then add the shiitake (if using) and bell peppers.
 Continue stir-frying until the carrots are fully cooked.

 Add the dangmyeon and greens, and then pour the sauce over everything.
 Stir-fry until the noodles are tender and all the liquid has been absorbed.
 Return the tofu to the pan, sprinkle with the sesame seeds, and then toss everything together.
 Serve immediately.